Patrick Gordon Walker: Political career

+In opposition from 1951, Gordon Walker disagreed with the Labour leadership's stance on the Federation of Rhodesia and Nyasaland.
+This led Gordon Walker to remain outside the Shadow Cabinet.
+He re-joined the front bench in 1955 and was successful in the Labour Party Shadow Cabinet elections in 1956, as he was to be in every year until 1963 (the last before Labour returned to government).
+In opposition, Gordon Walker was a close ally of the Labour Leader Hugh Gaitskell, and briefly considered standing for the leadership after Gaitskell's death in January 1963.

+Following the 1964 general election, after a successful career in opposition, Gordon Walker became foreign secretary in the Labour government; he had held the shadow role for the previous year.
+Gordon Walker had signalled that Labour would represent continuity in foreign policy; he set out in an article in the American journal Foreign Affairs that Labour in office would remain committed to NATO and to Britain's global role.
+In office, the new Labour government made the decision to continue with the Polaris (UK nuclear programme); the decision was taken at a Cabinet committee by Harold Wilson, Denis Healey (the Secretary of State for Defence) and Gordon Walker.

-Although Labour did win that election to end 13 years of Conservative rule, Gordon Walker was defeated in controversial circumstances by the Conservative candidate, Peter Griffiths.
+Although Labour did win the 1964 election to end 13 years of Conservative rule, Gordon Walker was defeated in controversial circumstances by the Conservative candidate, Peter Griffiths.
 Smethwick had been a focus of immigration from the Commonwealth but the economic and industrial growth of the years following the Second World War were coupled with local factory closures, an ageing population and a lack of modern housing.
 Griffiths ran a campaign critical of the opposition's, and the government's, policies, including immigration policies.
 Griffiths' supporters made wide use of the slogan "If you want a nigger neighbour, vote Liberal or Labour".
 Griffiths did not accept that he had invented the slogan, but steadfastly refused to condemn it.

 Despite, therefore, not being an MP or peer able to answer to Parliament, Gordon Walker was appointed to the Foreign Office by Harold Wilson.
 To resolve this unusual situation, he stood for the normally "safe" Labour constituency of Leyton in the Leyton by-election in January 1965; however, he lost, and was finally forced to resign as foreign secretary.
 After a sabbatical conducting research in Southeast Asia, he finally won Leyton in the 1966 general election.
 Following this election, he sat in the cabinet in 1967–68, first as minister without portfolio, then as secretary of state for education and science.
-On his retirement from the cabinet in 1968, he was appointed a Member of the Order of the Companions of Honour.
+He was involved in controversy on the plan for Enfield Grammar School to become a comprehensive and then later in 1967 on the postponement (on cost grounds) of raising the school leaving age to sixteen.
+The following April, after seven months in the role, Harold Wilson asked for his resignation.
+After leaving cabinet in 1968, he was appointed a Member of the Order of the Companions of Honour.